xpack/web-doxygen/website/docs/api/classes/dochtmltable.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>determines the location of all cells in a grid, resolving row and column spans.</p>
+determines the location of all cells in a grid, resolving row and column spans.

-<p>For each the total number of visible cells is computed, and the total number of visible columns over all rows is stored.</p>
+For each the total number of visible cells is computed, and the total number of visible columns over all rows is stored.

-<p>Declaration at line 1283 of file <a href="/web-doxygen/docs/api/files/src/docnode-h">docnode.h</a>, definition at line 2289 of file <a href="/web-doxygen/docs/api/files/src/docnode-cpp">docnode.cpp</a>.</p>
+Declaration at line 1283 of file <a href="/web-doxygen/docs/api/files/src/docnode-h">docnode.h</a>, definition at line 2289 of file <a href="/web-doxygen/docs/api/files/src/docnode-cpp">docnode.cpp</a>.

 <div class="doxyProgramListing">